LCOGT/banzai/docs/banzai/index.rst

 where the noise also depends on the type of calibration.
 The individual frame fails the comparison test if more than 5% of pixels have an SNR greater than 6.

-The individual frame preprocessing steps and noise parameter for the different calibration types is listed below:
+The individual frame preprocessing steps and noise parameters for the different calibration types are listed below:

-- bias
+- bias:

   - preprocessing: bias level subtraction
-  - noise = RN (read noise, rom header keyword ``RDNOISE``)
+  - noise = RN (read noise, from header keyword ``RDNOISE``)

-- dark
+- dark:

   - preprocessing: bias subtraction, normalization by exposure time
   - noise = sqrt( RN\^2 + PN\^2) / exptime, where PN is the poisson noise, computed using the
     square root of the image counts prior to normalization

-- skyflat
+- skyflat:

   - preprocessing: bias and dark subtraction, normalization by the sigma clipped mean of image
   - noise = sqrt( RN\^2 + PN\^2) / normalization